A shape-based heuristic for the detection of urban block artifacts in street networks: Introduction

 Each geospatially encoded street network comes with a certain level of detail and a focus on specific elements of street space.
 While all attempt to capture primarily connectivity, which is the primary purpose of streets, the resulting geometries and their graph representations can vastly differ.
 On one hand, we have networks where every traffic lane and every intersection have been meticulously digitized with their respective attributes of directionality, hierarchy, and speed limits; this type of graph representation is needed for routing applications \cite{luxen_real-time_2011, wang_estimating_2011, schroder_graphhopper_2017}.
-On the other hand, we have networks that attempt to capture human perception of space and navigation in a city, where detailed information on intersection geometries usually makes little sense and is omitted \cite{araldi_street_2019, ballo_modeling_2023}.
+On the other hand, we have networks that attempt to capture human perception of space and certain aspects of navigation in a city, where detailed information on intersection geometries usually makes little sense and is omitted \cite{araldi_street_2019, ballo_modeling_2023}.
 While each of these graph representations has its own use cases, the former is more frequently available; therefore, researchers often need to start from a detailed network and derive a simplified one before starting an analysis.
 The difference between a transportation-focused and a perception-focused network can be better understood by examining the areas enclosed by network edges, which is a commonly used proxy for urban blocks \cite{barthelemy_paths_2017, grippa_mapping_2018, fleischmann_measuring_2021, shpuza_shape_2022}.
 In graph theory, the polygons enclosed by the network edges in a planar space are called \textit{(graph) faces} \cite{brightwell_representations_1993}.
-A detailed look at these face polygons for a given street network often reveals artifacts of transport-focused geometry -- polygons that do not capture urban blocks, as illustrated in Figure \ref{fig:faceartifacts}.
+A detailed look at these face polygons for a given street network often reveals artifacts of transport-focused geometry -- polygons that do not capture urban blocks.
+Figure~\ref{fig:faceartifacts} illustrates this issue in OpenStreetMap, which is a widely used open source for global street network data \cite{grinberger_osm_2022} with a transportation-focused mapping approach \cite{openstreetmap_contributors_highways_nodate}.